exercism/problem-specifications/.github/CONTRIBUTING.md

 You can also take a look at the `.travis.yml` file to see what the continuous integration system will do to verify the track.

-Take a look at our [pull request guidelines](#pull-request-guidelines).
-You don't need to get it perfect the first time around; we'll work with you to get the patch merged.

 ### Updating a Generated Test Suite